Productivity

 - Deliverable-focused: "Add search API" not "Create SearchHandler"

-- Prefer simpler solutions, reuse patterns, avoid over-engineering
+- Prefer simple solutions, reuse patterns

 - Design for parallel execution

-- Handle Failure: If plan creation fails, log error, return status=failed with reason
+- Log error, return status=failed with reason

 - Save: docs/plan/{plan_id}/plan.yaml

-- Return JSON per <output_format_guide>
+- Return JSON per `Output Format`

 </workflow>